The Complete Guide To DUI Laws in South Carolina

 The DUI reform of 2014, or “Emma’s Law” was named after Emma Longstreet, a 6 year-old-girl that tragically lost her life in Lexington, South Carolina in 2012.
 Emma was riding in a car on the way to church with her parents and three brothers on New Year’s Day when they were hit by a drunk driver who ran a red light, killing Emma.

 Emma’s parents, David and Karen Longstreet were devoted to changing South Carolina’s broken DUI laws that made it easy for repeat offenders to offend again.
 In 2014, Governor Nikki Haley signed into law new requirements for DUI offenders, most notably being the Ignition Interlock Device program.
+In 2024, South Carolina further updated their DUI laws to become the 35th state to adopt a mandatory all-offender Ignition Interlock Program.

 Changes to the IID Requirement